 At Garrett Hall we use a variety of teaching and learning styles in English lessons.
 Our aim is to develop children’s knowledge, skills and understanding in Literacy.
 All children have the opportunity to experience a wide range of texts, in a variety of genre, and use a range of resources including ICT.
 We plan a range of cross curricular experiences in English lessons and use English literature and novels so that children become immersed in Literacy.

 In school and in our Nursery and Reception classes all the children have the opportunity to talk and communicate in a widening range of situations, to respond to adults and to each other, to listen carefully, and to practise and exchange their range of vocabulary and communication skills.
 They have the opportunity to explore, enjoy, learn about and use words and text in a range of situations.
+They develop English skills through a range of taught carpet sessions, group focused activities and continuous provision (Indoor and Outdoor) We aim to expose children to reading and writing in many areas of our continuous provision.

 We are committed to providing challenging learning opportunities for all children by matching the challenge of the task to the needs of the child.
 We achieve this through a range of strategies.
 In lessons this is through differentiated whole class and group work, and in some lessons we ask children to work from the same starting point before moving on to develop their own ideas.